Weibull Distribution in Excel (WEIBULL.DIST)

 - #NUM!: This error comes when the value of x is less than zero.

-- #Value!: This error comes if any arguments given is non-numeric.
+- #Value!: This error comes if any arguments given are non-numeric.

 This has been a guide to Weibull distribution in Excel.
-Here we discuss how to use WEIBULL.DIST Function along with practical examples and downloadable Excel template.
+Here we discuss how to use WEIBULL.DIST Function, along with practical examples and downloadable Excel templates.
 You may learn more about excel from the following articles –